How to crop a single layer in Photoshop

 Which version of Photoshop do I need?

-I'm using Photoshop 2023 but any version will work.
+I'm using Photoshop 2025, released in October 2024, but any recent version will work.

 The document setup